Todos los términos clave y definiciones del Reglamento (UE) 2025/40 — su guía de referencia para la terminología de cumplimiento de envases de la UE.

 Referencia del Artículo Article 3 (definitions)

 Guidelines ensuring packaging can be efficiently sorted and processed in existing recycling infrastructure — material compatibility, adhesive compatibility, colour standards, label placement.
-Under PPWR Article 6, the design-for-recycling criteria per packaging category are set by Commission delegated acts due 1 January 2028 and feed directly into the Annex II Table 3 grade calculation.
+Under PPWR Article 6 the design-for-recycling criteria per packaging category are set by Commission delegated acts, which have not been adopted; they will feed the A/B/C grade assessment for the categories listed in Annex II.
+Not to be confused with recyclability at scale, the second limb of Article 6, which is about actual recycling volumes from 2035.

 Referencia del Artículo Article 6